AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

 level: Beginner
 feature: Prompt, Brands Service, Personas Service, Products Service, Generative AI, Guidelines
 ---
 # Provision Adobe GenStudio for Performance Marketing

 Product provisioning is the one-time setup of your organization's GenStudio for Performance Marketing instance.
 An Adobe system administrator performs these initial provisioning tasks in the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html#Overview).
 From the Admin Console, an Adobe system administrator can access the GenStudio product profile and assign available product licenses to users.

 >[!NOTE]
+>
 >Only Adobe system administrators can implement enablement tasks that require Adobe Admin Console access.

 ## Step 1: Access the product profile in Adobe Admin Console

- Within the Admin console, the product profile defines rules and user profiles that are unique to brand and campaign creation and management within GenStudio for Performance Marketing.
+ Within the Admin Console, the product profile defines rules and user profiles that are unique to brand and campaign creation and management within GenStudio for Performance Marketing.

 **To access the GenStudio product profile**